 Jimmy seems to have been well-known for his participation in these competitions, certainly he was marked down as a man to beat by other dancers in the area.

-Competed in the Northumberland and Durham Championship held in Stanley in 1935, apparently being placed 6th.
+Competed in the Northumberland and Durham Championship held in Stanley in 1935, being placed 6th.
 Prior to the competition he prepared lists of the dancers entering with his views on their chances of success.
 He was obviously something of a self-publicist and a report of his competition entry appeared in the local press before the event.
 Jimmy was very dissatisfied with the way the competition was organised and the result.
-Copies of his correspondence in the local press are available.
+Details of his dispute about the result s are available here.

 Jimmy listed his pupils as including the following, although it is likely that many of these were dancers to whom he taught occasional steps rather than individuals who learned all their dancing from him: